ATLFlight/meta-repackage/README.md

 ```

 ### Imported packages
-You will need the following for each imported package:
+You will need the following minimum for each imported package:

-meta-myorg-community/recipes-bsp/foo.bb:
+meta-myorg-community/recipes-bsp/foo/foo.bb:
 ```
 inherit myorg-import-package
 ...
 ```